glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 I recommend packaging the plugin as a zip archive for best compatibility.
-The official recommendation is to make a [Vimball](http://www.vim.org/scripts/script.php?script_id=1502), but this format has never seen universal acceptance, and personally I try to avoid them as best I can.
+The official recommendation is to make a [Vimball](http://www.vim.org/scripts/script.php?script_id=1502), but this format has never been widely accepted, and personally I try to avoid them as best I can.

 **Very important:** the archive must be flat.
 All runtime directories